sandeep7567/backend-railfy/README.md

-Railfy Backend API
+Taskify Backend API
-This repository contains the backend codebase for Railfy, a task management application.
-Railfy's backend is built using TypeScript, Express.js, and Node.js.
+This repository contains the backend codebase for Taskify, a task management application.
+Taskify backend is built using TypeScript, Express.js, and Node.js.

-Controllers
-Railfy's backend provides the following endpoints for managing tasks:

-Create Task: POST /api/tasks

-Creates a new task.
-Request Body: { "title": "Task Title", "description": "Task Description", "maintainceDate": "YYYY-MM-DD", "dueDate": "YYYY-MM-DD", "days": 7 }
-Response: { "message": "Task created successfully", "task": { /* Task Object */ } }
-Update Task: PATCH /api/tasks/:id

-Updates an existing task by its ID.
-Request Body: { "title": "Updated Task Title", "description": "Updated Task Description", "maintainceDate": "YYYY-MM-DD", "dueDate": "YYYY-MM-DD", "days": 7 }
-Response: { "message": "Task updated successfully", "task": { /* Updated Task Object */ } }
-Delete Task: DELETE /api/tasks/:id

-Deletes a task by its ID.
-Response: { "message": "Task deleted successfully" }
-Get All Tasks: GET /api/tasks

-Retrieves all tasks.
-Response: { "tasks": [ /* Array of Task Objects */ ] }
-Get Task by ID: GET /api/tasks/:id

-Retrieves a task by its ID.
-Response: { "task": { /* Task Object */ } }
+A TODO TASKIFY APP

+Taskify app backend which handle crud for your task, also make a record (history with status and maintance ), follow task & history modals.

+1) Task Controllers to POST, GET, PATCH, DELETE Task;

+2) Histroey Controllers to make a copy of task if its created or updated, for that we have saveHistory, updateHistory, deleteHistory, deleteHistoryByTaskId etc History Controllers.

+# How to run locally;

+1) git clone --Link--
+2) npm install & Set Env File
+3) npm run dev